-In one of my recent posts “Never Waste a Crisis” I suggested that the changes brought about by this pandemic may prompt many of us to ask what is it that we really want for ourselves in our career or personal lives.
-Perhaps the last few months has made you realise that you are no longer fulfilled by your job.
+Have you ever thought what is it that I really want for myself in my career or personal life.
+Perhaps you realise that you are no longer fulfilled by your job.
 The thought of doing this for the rest of your career fills you with dread.
 Something needs to change.

 The second driver unfortunately maybe be outside your control.